Brief synopsis of research:

 Becoming a Killam Laureate is a great honour, as it means I’ve joined a prestigious family of professors, post-docs and students doing interesting and important research.
 The Killam Postdoctoral Fellowships provide a generous stipend for two years, as well as funding for travel and conference attendance.
 Having two years guaranteed funding is really important for me, as it means I can pursue more ambitious research, knowing that I don’t have to have results within one year.
 Having funding for conferences will allow me to travel and tell people about the research we’re doing here.

-Why you chose the University of British Columbia
+Why did you choose the University of British Columbia?

 I chose to come to UBC for several reasons: firstly, my supervisor, Prof. Mark MacLachlan works here and he is an incredibly enthusiastic professor doing some really cool research, that I wanted to get involved with (as exemplified by his winning the Killam Research and Mentoring prizes, as well as several other awards).
 Secondly, UBC has a great chemistry department, and there are some great facilities allowing us to do interesting experiments that would not be possible elsewhere.
 Thirdly, I’d heard (and it’s true!) that Vancouver is a great place to live – I particularly like the “outdoorsy” feel of the place, and importantly for me, there is great rock-climbing just down the road at Squamish.